NVIDIA/ais-k8s/helm/ais/charts/create-target-pv/README.md

 ## PV Removal

+A node that is no longer discovered drops out of the rendered release, so the next sync deletes its PVs.
+This applies whether the node lost the target label or the Node object itself was deleted.
+A PV still bound to a target PVC stays in `Terminating` until that PVC is deleted, and will not accept a new claim in the meantime.

 To remove all PVs for a given cluster, delete them manually with `kubectl delete pv -l cluster=<cluster>`.
 [cleanup-data-pvs.sh](../../scripts/cleanup-data-pvs.sh) deletes the target PVCs first and then the released PVs.
 Re-running `helmfile sync` recreates the PVs so they can bind again.